 iii.
 If a club decides to replace the representative before they reach their two unexcused absences limit, the new representative will still carry the excused and unexcused record of the previous representative.

-at the beginning of the year
+c.
+Dress Code Violations: If a member fails to meet the dress code standards set forth by the Executive Team at the beginning of the year, as reviewed by the Executive Team and any present Advisors, they shall be marked with a half unexcused absence.

 Section 2.
 Retention of Membership